 Certifications and Minors

 Start looking at minors as specializations if you’re interested.
 In many ways, the minors should fit with your career goal.
 If you’re unsure, business, marketing, communications, and psychology are great minors that tie and are needed in every career!

 I want to be an English/language arts teacher of the deaf.
 With this in mind, I am certified in deaf studies and pursuing minors in psychology and creative writing.

 Your freshman year was the time to try extracurriculars, step out, and meet new people.
 By the second tie around, you already have a good idea of which ones you’re interested in.
 Narrow these down and try to be more involved whether as a member or leadership position.

 I was involved in over five clubs and organizations because in high school, I was involved in every club my school offered.
 I always loved being in organizations that I enjoyed.
-Being able to ‘test run’ these clubs allowed me to choose which ones I could see myself grow not only as a leader and individual, but also impact my college community.
-Going into my final semesters, I have been part of Multicultural Affairs since I enrolled in college from being a volunteer to a student leader over storytelling and Sigma Tau Delta, our English honors society as a member and now president.
+Being able to ‘test run’ these clubs allowed me to choose which ones I could see myself grow not only as a leader and individual but also impact my college community.
+Going into my final semesters, I was inducted into Sigma Tau Delta, our English honors society as a member and now president.

 There’s going to be an entire post about job options on-campus, but first, decide if you want/need one.
 If you don’t see a job fitting into your already busy schedule, then don’t try to make it work.
 Be aware of spreading yourself too thin.

 Every semester, I searched for scholarships to lessen my tuition.
 Check out some resources I use here.